aws-samples/digital-rf-signal-impairment-detection/README.md

 ### Inference

 We can load the Autogluon model and run inference on sample IQ Constellation plots in the _inference/_ folder.
 This will yield results of either Normal, Phase Noise, Compression, or Interference per IQ modulation.
+Those inference insights will be published to an [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/) bucket.

 Run the [IQ-data-process-inference.ipynb](./notebooks/IQ-data-process-inference.ipynb) notebook to execute the preprocessing stage.

 ### Summary

 This repository demonstrates applying statistical and machine learning methods to detect digital RF signal impairments in IQ Constellation diagrams.
-The solution is designed with compute efficiency in mind to enable cost effective inference and edge deployment scenarios.
-Inference results are published to an [Amazon Simple Storage Solution (S3)](https://aws.amazon.com/s3/) bucket to enable alerting and downstream analytics.
+The solution is designed with compute efficiency in mind to enable cost effective inference or edge deployment scenarios.
+Inference results are published to an S3 bucket to enable alerting and downstream analytics.

 ### Future Improvements

 The following items are recognized as improvements to this solution:

-- Use GNU Radio to simulate compression
-- Use GNU Radio to simulate additional impairment classes
+- Use GNU Radio to simulate compression and additional impairment classes
 - Enhance the feature engineering process to accommodate additional classes like in-band spurs and IQ gain imbalance
--
+- Compare results of this solution against deep learning or computer vision alternatives

 ### Known Issues

 The following issues are recognized:

-- Running the generator in the docker container results in warnings which does not impact the data generation process -
+- Running the generator in the docker container results in warnings which does not impact the data generation process
+- Ensure the _docker run_ command is run from the root of the repo so the _data_generation/_ folder mounts properly with the -v flag

 ## Security